-If you’re an avid java drinker, but has resisted buying one of those pod coffee makers because you couldn’t stomach the thought of landfills overflowing with billions of k-cups, here your chance to come clean.
+If you’re an avid coffee drinker, but has resisted buying one of those pod coffee makers because you couldn’t stomach the thought of landfills overflowing with billions of K-cups, here your chance to come clean.
 Green Day (yes, Green Day) have made the Keurig machine guilt-free, courtesy of 100 percent compostable bags and cups.

 Oakland Coffee Works is a new “fourth-wave” (yes, that’s a thing now) environmentally conscious organic coffee company from Mike Dirnt and Billie Joe Armstrong that sells fair trade-certified coffee in compostable packaging.
 Green Day, you’ve actually gone green.
 And while the oak-fire roasted, whole bean coffee imported from Colombia, Honduras, and Peru, is no doubt delicious, the big sell is the packaging.